shwetambari18/cake-manager/README.md

 	3. http://localhost:8282/rest/cakes/1 : Loads cake details having id 1.
 	   If not it gives CakeNotFoundException.
 	4. http://localhost:8282/rest/cakes/ : Downloads cakes.json file.
-	9. http://localhost:8282/rest/cakes : Cake can be added on this endpoint.
+	9. http://localhost:8282/rest/cakes : Cake can be created at this endpoint.
-	   Using Postman can test with given sample input with request type POST and body type JSON:
+	   Using Postman can test endpoint using given sample input with request type POST and body type JSON:
 		{
         "name": "Sample",
         "flavour": "Cheese",